syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+## Detecting tap on free text annotations

+Tapping a free text annotation selects it or deselects if it is already selected.
+The event `FreeTextAnnotationTapped` is raised when a free text is tapped.

+{% tabs %}
+{% highlight c# %}

+SfPdfViewer pdfViewer = new SfPdfViewer();
+pdfViewer.FreeTextAnnotationTapped += PdfViewer_FreeTextAnnotationTapped;

+{% endhighlight %}
+{% endtabs %}

-## Selecting a freetext annotation
+## Selecting free text annotations

-You can select a freetext annotation by tapping it.
-When a freetext is selected the `FreeTextAnnotationSelected` event will be raised.
+You can select a free text annotation by tapping it.
+When a free text is selected, the `FreeTextAnnotationSelected` event will be raised.

 {% tabs %}
 {% highlight c# %}